Cnasboll/HLF25-2/v04/README.md

 Enter Biography: Alter Egos (Alter egos of the character), or enter to keep current value (null):

-Enter Biography: Aliases (Other names the character is known by as a single value ('Insider') without surrounding ' or a list in json format e.g. ["Insider", "Matches Malone"]), or enter to keep current value ([Batman II, The Tomorrow Knight, The second Dark Knight, The Dark Knight of Tomorrow, Batman Beyond]):
+Enter Biography: Aliases (Other names the character is known by as a single value ('Insider') without surrounding ' or a list in JSON format e.g. ["Insider", "Matches Malone"]), or enter to keep current value ([Batman II, The Tomorrow Knight, The second Dark Knight, The Dark Knight of Tomorrow, Batman Beyond]):

 Enter Biography: Place of Birth (Where the character was born), or enter to keep current value (Gotham City, 25th Century):